Apr 20, 2023

 Moreover, you can make these integrations without making significant changes to the platform’s functionality, as WordPress and WooCommerce have extensive RestAPI capabilities.
 By switching the eCommerce platform to headless WordPress, your developers can create the front-end layer using any modern technology with more flexibility.

 2. Magento 2 + PWA Studio

-Magento commerce is a headless eCommerce platform offering high flexibility to create a front-end layer.
+Magento is a headless eCommerce platform offering high flexibility to create a front-end layer.
 Meanwhile, a PWA studio is a development tool for building and deploying progressive web apps (PWA).
 In other words, it is a decoupled front-end that is optimized for Magento’s back-end.

 Combining these platforms into a headless system allows developers to build an innovative design and help them experiment with it.
 As a result, you can deliver a personalized experience for your customers.
 Also, you can improve your eCommerce store to be a more mobile-friendly website and help your customers visit your site without having to install your app by using PWA.

 Headless Magento can save development costs and speed up time to market through PWA studio as it is equipped with modern tools.
 Besides, it helps marketers update or change content quickly with the drag-and-drop tool.

 Moreover, Magento provides seamless integration and marketing tools for catalog management that help optimize your conversion rate.
 Its analytics tools dashboard can visualize key data points to assist marketers in implementing marketing strategies.

 With Magento’s store management features, you can track your products in different locations, such as dropshippers and warehouses.
 Plus, you can get a real-time count of the stock to have more control of your global inventory accurately.